 Bwindi National Park is a UNESCO World Heritage Site and is home to approximately half of the world endangered population of Mountain Gorillas.
 This vast reserve offers arguably the most productive montane forest birding in Africa and supports 23 of Uganda’s 24 Albertine Rift endemic bird species.

-Day 5 of 18 Days Uganda Birding tour: Gorilla Tracking.
+Day 5 of 18 Days Uganda Birding Safari: Gorilla Tracking.

 On this day, we set off early, with packed lunch, to the park headquarters for a briefing prior to Gorilla Tracking.
 This is the most exciting lifetime experience of all time.
 The gorillas are gentle animals and it is an unforgettable experience to photograph them as they interact.
-It is a wonderful experience to stare in to the eyes of these gentle giants; watch them in awe as they play and go about their daily activities.
+It is a wonderful experience to stare into the eyes of these gentle giants; watch them in awe as they play and go about their daily activities.
 It is indeed a “once in a lifetime” experience that you must never miss.
 Each encounter is different and has its own rewards; you are likely to enjoy the close view of adults feeding, grooming and resting as the youngsters frolic and swing from vines in a delightfully playful display.
-We will also look for other primates like the L’ Hoest Monkey, Guerezza Colobus; Red tailed, and Blue monkeys.
-Mammals include the Rwenzori Duiker, Yellow back duiker, Caruther’s, Bohm’s and Alexander Squirrels, and many other species.
+We will also look for other primates like the L’ Hoest Monkey, Guereza Colobus; Red-tailed, and Blue monkeys.
+Mammals include the Rwenzori Duiker, Yellow-back duiker, Caruther’s, Bohm’s and Alexander Squirrels, and many other species.
 Stay at Gorilla Mist Camp

-Day 6 of 18 Days Uganda Birding tour: Birding Mubwindi Swamp
+Day 6 of 18 Days Uganda Birding Safari: Birding Mubwindi Swamp

 We spend the entire day birding the Mubwindi Swamp area.
-The 4km trail to Mubwindi Swamp is the best place for some of the most difficult to find of all rift endemics including Grauer’s (African Green) Broadbill, the beautiful Regal Sunbird, and Archer’s Robin-Chat.
-Mubwindi Swamp is also home to Dwarf Honeyguide, Stripe-breasted Tit, Ruwenzori Apalis, African Hill Babbler (sometimes treated as a separate species from Ruwenzori Hill Babbler), the rare and localized Grauer’s Scrub-Warbler.
-Some of the many species we have a chance of seeing here include Black Goshawk, Augur Buzzard, Crowned Hawk-Eagle, Handsome Francolin, Olive (Rameron) Pigeon, Bronze-winged Pigeon, Black-billed, Ruwenzori, and Ross’s Turacco, African, Barred Long-tailed, and African Emerald Cuckoos, Red-chested Owlet, Narina and Bar-tailed Trogons, Black and Cinnamon-chested Bee-eaters, Blue-throated Roller, White-headed Woodhoopoe, Gray-throated, Double-toothed, and Yellow-spotted Barbets, Western and Yellow-rumped Tinkerbird, Thick-billed and Dwarf Honeyguides, Rufous-necked Wryneck, Tullberg’s, Speckle-breasted, Elliot’s, and Olive Woodpeckers, African Broadbill, Rock Martin, Black Saw-wing, Gray and Petit’s Cuckoo-Shrike, Ansorge’s, Kakamega and Cabanis’ Greenbuls, White-tailed Ant-Thrush, Kivu Ground-Thrush, Olive and Mountain Thrushes, Red-throated Alethe, Chubb’s Cisticola, Banded Prinia, Ruwenzori, Black-throated, and Black-faced Apalis, Olive-green Camaroptera, Grauer’s Warbler, Cinnamon and Black-faced Bracken-Warblers, Mountain Yellow Warbler, White-browed Crombec, Short-tailed Warbler, Red-faced Woodland-Warbler, White-eyed Slaty- Flycatcher, Yellow-eyed Black-Flycatcher, Sooty Flycatcher, Chapin’s Flycatcher, White-starred Robin, White-bellied and Archer’s Robin-Chats, Ruwenzori Batis, White-tailed, and African Blue-Flycatchers, Pale-breasted, Mountain, and Gray-chested Illadopses, Ruwenzori Hill Babbler, Gray-headed, Western Violet-backed, Green, Green-headed, Blue-headed, Green-throated, Stuhlmann’s, Northern Double-collared, and Regal Sunbirds, Mackinnon’s Shrike, Ludher’s, Gray-green, Many-colored, and Lagden’s Bush-shrikes, Velvet-mantled Drongo, Slender-billed, Waller’s, Narrow-tailed, Stuhlmann’s, and Sharpe’s Starlings, Black-billed, Strange, and Brown-capped Weavers, Jameson’s and Woodhouse’s Ant-peckers, and Red-faced and Dusky Crimson-wings.
+The 4km trail to Mubwindi Swamp is the best place for some of the most difficult to find of all rift endemics.
+This includes Grauer’s (African Green) Broadbill, the beautiful Regal Sunbird, and Archer’s Robin-Chat.
+Mubwindi Swamp is also home to Dwarf Honeyguide, Stripe-breasted Tit, Ruwenzori Apalis.
+African Hill Babbler (sometimes treated as a separate species from Ruwenzori Hill Babbler), the rare and localized Grauer’s Scrub-Warbler.
+Some of the many species we have a chance of seeing here include Black Goshawk, Augur Buzzard, Crowned Hawk-Eagle, Handsome Francolin.
+Olive (Rameron) Pigeon, Bronze-winged Pigeon, Black-billed, Ruwenzori, and Ross’s Turaco, African, Barred Long-tailed, and African Emerald Cuckoos.
+Red-chested Owlet, Narina and Bar-tailed Trogons, Black and Cinnamon-chested Bee-eaters, Blue-throated Roller.
+White-headed Woodhoopoe, Grey-throated, Double-toothed, and Yellow-spotted Barbets, Western and Yellow-rumped Tinkerbird, Thick-billed and Dwarf Honeyguides.
+Rufous-necked Wryneck, Tullberg’s, Speckle-breasted, Elliot’s, and Olive Woodpeckers, African Broadbill, Rock Martin, Black Saw-wing.
+Gray and Petit’s Cuckoo-Shrike, Ansorge’s, Kakamega and Cabanis’ Greenbuls, White-tailed Ant-Thrush, Kivu Ground-Thrush, Olive and Mountain Thrushes, Red-throated Alethe, Chubb’s Cisticola.
+Banded Prinia, Ruwenzori, Black-throated, and Black-faced Apalis, Olive-green Camaroptera, Grauer’s Warbler, Cinnamon and Black-faced Bracken-Warblers, Mountain Yellow Warbler.
+White-browed Crombec, Short-tailed Warbler, Red-faced Woodland-Warbler, White-eyed Slaty- Flycatcher, Yellow-eyed Black-Flycatcher, Sooty Flycatcher, Chapin’s Flycatcher.
+White-starred Robin, White-bellied and Archer’s Robin-Chats, Ruwenzori Batis, White-tailed, and African Blue-Flycatchers, Pale-breasted, Mountain, and Gray-chested Illadopses.
+Ruwenzori Hill Babbler, Gray-headed, Western Violet-backed, Green, Green-headed, Blue-headed, Green-throated, Stuhlmann’s, Northern Double-collared, and Regal Sunbirds, Mackinnon’s Shrike.
+Ludher’s, Gray-green, Many-colored, and Lagden’s Bush-shrikes, Velvet-mantled Drongo, Slender-billed, Waller’s, Narrow-tailed, Stuhlmann’s, and Sharpe’s Starlings.
+Black-billed, Strange, and Brown-capped Weavers, Jameson’s and Woodhouse’s Ant-peckers, and Red-faced and Dusky Crimson-wings.
 Stay at Gorilla Mist Camp

-Day 7 of 18 Days Uganda Birding tour: Birding to Buhoma through “The Neck”
+Day 7 of 18 Days Uganda Birding Safari: Birding to Buhoma through “The Neck”

-Day 8 of 18 Days Uganda Birding tour: Birding the Main Trail
+Day 8 of 18 Days Uganda Birding Safari: Birding the Main Trail

 Stay at Ride for a woman

-Day 9 of 18 Days Uganda Birding tour: Birding to Queen Elizabeth national park.
+Day 9 of 18 Days Uganda Birding Safari: Birding to Queen Elizabeth national park.

 Stay at Enganzi Lodge

-Day 10 of 18 Days Uganda Birding tour: Game Drive in the Park & afternoon Launch Cruise on Kazinga Channel
+Day 10 of 18 Days Uganda Birding Safari: Game Drive in the Park & afternoon Launch Cruise on Kazinga Channel

-Day 11 of 18 Days Uganda Birding tour: Birding to Kibale National Park.
+Day 11 of 18 Days Uganda Birding Safari: Birding to Kibale National Park.

 After breakfast, we will drive to Kibale forest.
 Kibale forest national park is the best safari destination for chimpanzee tracking in East Africa.
 It contains one of the loveliest and most varied tracts of all tropical forests in Uganda.
-It hosts 13 species of primates including the chimpanzee.
-It has 1450 chimpanzees and these represent Uganda’s largest population of this endangered primate.
-It is also home to the rare L’hoest’s monkey and East Africa’s largest population of the threatened Red Colobus Monkey.
-Other primates that you may see include the Guerezza Colobus, Blue monkey, Grey cheeked Mangabey, Red tailed monkey, Olive Baboon, Bushbabies and Pottos.
+Hosts 13 species of primates including the chimpanzee.
+Has 1450 chimpanzees and these represent Uganda’s largest population of this endangered primate.
+Home to the rare L’hoest’s monkey and East Africa’s largest population of the threatened Red Colobus Monkey.
+Other primates that you may see include the Guereza Colobus, Blue monkey, Grey-cheeked Mangabey, Red-tailed monkey, Olive Baboon, Bushbabies and Pottos.
 Kibale forest cover predominates in the northern and central parts of the park.
 Kibale is highest at the park’s northern tip which stands at 1590m above sea level.
 The park also boasts 325 bird species, including 6 that are endemic to the Albertine rift region.
-If you are lucky you may also see the African pitta, Green breasted pitta, Black bee eater, Yellow rumped Tinkerbird, Little Greenbul, Black eared Ground-thrush, Brown chested Alethe, Blue breasted kingfisher, Abyssinian ground thrush, and the crowned eagle.
+If you are lucky you may also see the African pitta, Green-breasted Pitta, Black bee-eater, Yellow-rumped Tinkerbird, Little Greenbul, Black-eared Ground-thrush, Brown-chested Alethe, Blue-breasted kingfisher, Abyssinian ground thrush, and the crowned eagle.

 Stay at Chimpanzee Guest House

-Day 13 of 18 Days Uganda Birding tour: Birding to Budongo forest
+Day 13 of 18 Days Uganda Birding Safari: Birding to Budongo forest

 Today more time is spent on the road up North.
 This is one of the very dirt roads of Uganda.
 There shall be a few stops for birding along the way.
 Optional birding along the main road at Budongo Busingiro is possible.

-Day 14 of 18 Days Uganda Birding tour: Whole day bird watching in the Royal Mile
+Day 14 of 18 Days Uganda Birding Safari: Whole day bird watching in the Royal Mile

-Day 15 of 18 Days Uganda Birding tour: Birding to Murchison Falls National Park.
+Day 15 of 18 Days Uganda Birding Safari: Birding to Murchison Falls National Park.

 Stay at Pakuba Safari Lodge

-Day 16 of 18 Days Uganda Birding tour: Morning Game drive, afternoon boat cruise to the bottom of the falls
+Day 16 of 18 Days Uganda Birding Safari: Morning Game drive, afternoon boat cruise to the bottom of the falls

 Mammals include; Hartebeest, Oribi, Uganda Kob, Elephants, Giraffe, Bushbuck, Buffalo, Lion, Leopard, Spotted Hyena, Jackal and Mongoose among others